-The nursing diagnosis of activity intolerance is defined as a person having insufficient physiologic or psychologic energy to endure or complete their required or desired daily activities.
+The nursing diagnosis of activity intolerance is defined as a person having insufficient physiologic or psychological energy to endure or complete their required or desired daily activities.
 This can include a wide spectrum of individuals from a pediatric patient to the elderly patient.
 Individuals that have experienced a decrease in activity in the past or previous intolerance are much more likely to experience this again.
 A variety of underlying conditions and causes can put a person at an increased risk of activity intolerance.
-Some of these are listed below.

 - Respiratory Conditions (i.e. COPD)